OpenChain-Project/OpenChain-JWG/CaseStudy/BusinessFlow/Report-of-business-workflow-and-roles.md

 ## 2. Approach taken by the Japan workgroup
 The Japan work group took the following approach:

-* (1)	Business workflow: At first, before defining the roles, the Japan workgroup has studied several examples of business workflows in industries, such as Automotive, CE, IT.
-The examples of the business workflow diagram across different domains have been created and those are also useful references for a company to apply OSS compliance process to itself.
+* (1)	Business workflow: At first, before defining the roles, the Japan work group has studied several examples of business workflows in industries, such as Automotive, CE, IT.
+The examples of the business workflow diagram across different domains have been created by menber companies, and those are also very useful references for a company to analyze its organization when applying OSS compliance process to itself.

-* (2)	Universal model of business workflow: Then the Japan workgroup has built the universal model of business workflow derived from examples.
+* (2)	Universal model of business workflow: Then the Japan work group has built the universal model of business workflow derived from examples.
 This model consists of “supplier”, “organization” and “recipient”.
 The “organization” has internal functional blocks, those are candidates of roles.

-* (3)	Roles: From the universal model, the Japan workgroup has defined the roles.
+* (3)	Roles: From the universal model, the Japan work group has defined the roles.
 The roles are not organizational but functional, because a function in OSS compliance can be carried out by different organizational units.
 For example, reviewing a license is done by legal department in some companies, and by intellectual property department in other companies.
 It is useful to define roles as functional, so that different companies can easily apply the roles and its concept to themselves.
 The roles are listed with explanation.

 ## 3. Business workflow